Graphics card and chip maker

 It’s been a long row to hoe for the Radeon 9000 Mac Edition card.
 The card

-last July, and Apple noted its availability on the Power Mac G4 shortly thereafter.
+was first announced last July, and Apple noted its availability on the Power Mac G4 shortly thereafter.
 The card has been available for months as standard equipment, and it looked as if this retail version would finally be released

 several months ago.
 Without explanation, however, ATI delayed the Radeon 9000 Mac Edition’s release until today.